 Usually, when we need to drive low power LEDs, we don’t care much about power losses.
 What we do we add a current limiting resistor, and that’s enough.
 For instance, for 20mA LED, we choose between 300Ω-1kΩ resistor when powering from 5V.
 But a different situation is with power LEDs.
-The currents are much more prominent here like 1A and more.
-Adding a resistor to limit the current isn’t an option, because power losses become significant.
+The currents are much more prominent here, like 1A and more.
+Adding a resistor to limit the current isn’t an option because power losses become significant.
 Here you need a constant current driver to drive it safely without wasting energy.
 It happens that I have Cree XR-E Q5 XLAPM-7090 LED lying around.
-It requires 3.7V driving voltage and can take up to 1A current.
+It requires a 3.7V driving voltage and can take up to 1A current.
 There are several light intensities given at specific currents:

-Light Emitting Diodes more frequently known as LEDs are semiconductor devices that convert electricity into light.
+Light Emitting Diodes, more frequently known as LEDs, are semiconductor devices that convert electricity into light.
 It was hard to find a gadget or other device that doesn’t use LEDs.
-They are cheap; they are simple to use, and they are small.
-LEDs can emit different light colour depending on different chemical compound material in a semiconductor.
-LED symbol One and universal LED symbol is as standard diodes but with couple arrows indicating that it emits light:
+They are cheap, they are simple to use, and they are small.
+LEDs can emit different light colors depending on other chemical compound material in a semiconductor.
+LED symbol One and universal LED symbol is as standard diodes but with a couple of arrows indicating that it emits light: